AmericanRedCross/americanredcross.github.com/_team/20-jennifer-duong.md

 name: Jennifer Duong
 position: GIS Officer
-image: /img/team/dan-joseph.jpg
+image: /img/team/jennifer-duong.jpg
-osm: danbjoseph
+osm: jduong77
-twitter: danbjoseph
-github: danbjoseph
+github: jduong77
-skype: danielbjoseph
+skype: jduong05
-email: daniel.joseph@redcross.org
+email: jennifer.duong@redcross.org
-start: 2013-06-10
+start: 2018-05-29
 end:
 published: true
 ---

-Dan assists with disaster response and provides support to long term recovery and resilience programs.
-In addition to remotely supporting numerous disasters, he has deployed to the Philippines, Vanuatu, Canada, Haiti, and Dominica.
-Specializing in tools to improve data management and program implementation, he builds everything from websites featuring interactive analytic tools to forms for mobile data collection.
-Prior to the Red Cross Dan was a Peace Corps volunteer working with a rural, municipal government in the Philippines on environmental and planning projects.
+Jennifer provides GIS support at the American Red Cross working on pandemic preparedness and to make better data, especially map data, available before pandemic outbreaks or disasters.
+Her other work also focuses on designing and implementing geospatial products for our delegations and National Society partners to help make data driven decisions.
+Prior to the Red Cross, she was working to apply GIS to strengthen health supply chain, nutrition, and routine immunization programs.
+Jen holds a Masters degree in GIS from Clark University, and she is a former Peace Corps volunteer (Mongolia).